Mastodon

 A short squeeze is when a heavily shorted stock rises sharply, forcing short sellers to buy back shares to close their losing positions, which pushes the price even higher and triggers more shorts to capitulate in a self-reinforcing feedback loop.
 The mechanic can quintuple a sleepy stock in a week, or in the most extreme case (Volkswagen, 2008) briefly make a slow-growing carmaker the most valuable company on Earth.

-This article explains the mechanics in plain English (no finance degree required), walks through the indicators that make a stock squeeze-vulnerable, and then runs through the most famous short squeezes in stock market history, from the 1901 Northern Pacific corner to GameStop in 2021.
+This article explains the mechanics in plain English, covers the two indicators that make a stock squeeze-vulnerable, and walks through the most famous short squeezes in stock market history: GameStop in 2021 and Volkswagen in 2008.

 Contents